STARTING SCHOOL FOR THE FIRST TIME

 Starting school is a very important time for you, your child and the school.
 We all need to work together to make the transition smooth and rewarding.
 In the term prior to their entry, pupils are invited into school for visits.
 This will help them become familiar with the surroundings and routines of school.
 During this period, there will be meetings for parents, and the opportunity for a home visit by our Reception class teacher, to discuss our partnership with you and talk about any concerns you might have.
 Pupils will be admitted to Cumnor CE Primary School in the September of the academic year in which they are five.
 The Early Years Curriculum is grounded in active learning.
 Through practical activities, purposeful play and talk, pupils develop an understanding of the world and the basic concepts they will need for their later learning.
 Parents can play a major role in fostering good attitudes to learning, developing language skills and promoting good behaviour.
 Curriculum guidance for Reception was revised in 2012.
 The curriculum develops children’s personal, social and emotional well-being, promotes positive attitudes and dispositions towards their learning; provides opportunities to develop social skills as well as developing language and communication, reading and writing, maths, knowledge and understanding of the world; and physical and creative development.

 Administration of admission arrangements to County Primary Schools is dealt with centrally by Oxfordshire County Council.
-A booklet ‘Starting School’, setting out the admissions procedures and criteria for each school, together with an application (Common Admission Preference Form) is available from the County Council Admissions Team.
-Completed forms, or online admissions must be returned to the School Admission Team or first preference school by the submission date in the Autumn Term prior to starting.
+Admissions criteria and an application form (Common Admission Preference Form) is available from the County Council Admissions Team.
+Completed forms, or online admissions must be returned to the School Admission Team by the submission date in the Autumn Term prior to starting.
 For parents and carers of children seeking to join the school in other years, please contact the In-year admissions are also handled by the County Council Admissions Team on 01865 815175.
 Cumnor CE Primary School welcomes all children regardless of special needs or disability.
 Pupils with additional needs may have extra visits before starting school and there will be close liaison with parents to ensure that the correct arrangements are in place.

 OXFORDSHIRE COUNTY COUNCIL GENERAL ADMISSIONS INFORMATION

-For up-to-date information about School Admissions, please use the following link to the Oxfordshire County Council Website:
+For details of the school admissions arrangements, oversubscription policies, the appeals process and for up-to-date information about school admissions, please use the following link to the Oxfordshire County Council Website:

 ADMISSION NUMBERS & APPEALS